-The inspected property consisted of a two story wood-framed structure with brick and vinyl cladding that was vacant at the time of the inspection.
+The inspected property consisted of a two story wood-framed structure with vinyl siding, stone and brick veneer and wood trim that was occupied at the time of the inspection.
+There were concerns on the visible portions of the siding, trim, eaves, soffits, and/or fascias.